The Sentinel Events Initiative (SEI) is a joint project of the National Institute of Justice (NIJ) and the Bureau of Justice Assistance (BJA).

 NIJ developed the Sentinel Events Initiative Strategic Research and Implementation Plan to describe its current and projected efforts to explore, develop, and evaluate a mechanism for learning from error in criminal justice.

-This document will be of interest to researchers (academic, governmental, and industry); federal, state, and local government partners; as well as justice policymakers, practitioners, and communities.
-It provides a summary of the Sentinel Events Initiative (SEI) and its progress to date, and offers a roadmap for NIJ’s plans for expansion.
+This document will be of interest to researchers (academic, governmental, and industry); federal, state, and local government partners; as well as justice policymakers, and its progress to date, and offers a roadmap for NIJ’s plans for expansion.
 As with all federal programs, this expansion is dependent on funding availability.
 Findings from the activities that fall within this strategic research plan will be disseminated among constituents and partners in ways designed to achieve the greatest impact.

 Testing Sentinel Event Reviews in Three Jurisdictions